 - Any small show piece

 - Take the old CD, colour the centre part with acrylic paint.

 - Start decorating the CD with kundan stones, beads and sequins.
 Sample decoration shown in the above picture.

-- Stick the small show piece in the centre.
+- Stick any small show piece, images of God or any small decorative items in the centre.

 - Cut the small piece of golden lace and make a U shape and stick it behind the CD, as shown above.

 - Beautiful and vibrant wall hanging is ready to decorate our walls.

 - Let us try out this amazing activity and decorate our home for this Deepavali.

 - Few more patterns are given below.

 The guru gives a topic ‘DEEPAVALI’ to the students by writing it in the centre of the board, and speaking it aloud.

 Ask the students to say words related to topic.
 Eg. light, Krishna, thoran, new clothes, oil bath, Narakashura, Sathyabama, Rama, Sita, Lakshmana, Ravana, Lakshmi Pooja, etc., Write the words on the board and in their notebooks (please, do not put numbers, or try to organise the words).
 There is no limit to what and how many words come up!!!